TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Related work

 \section{Related work}

-Graph representation has received great attention in recent years, especially for static graphs, including network embedding \cite{perozzi2014deepwalk,grover2016node2vec,tang2015line} and graph neural networks \cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph,kipf2016variational}.
-To generalize the algorithms applied on static graphs to continuously evolving scenarios, researchers concentrate on designing temporal graph representation learning methods.
-The intuitive approach is to separate a temporal graph into a series of chronological snapshots.
-A wide range of works leverage GNN to learn representations of nodes on a single snapshot, and then capture the evolving information across all snapshots.
-To model the dynamics, typical methods, including matrix factorization \cite{zhang2018timers}, triadic closure process \cite{zhou2018dynamic}, and random walk \cite{beladev2020tdgraphembed}, have been proposed.
-To further enhance the expressiveness, recurrent neural networks (RNNs) \cite{liu2021motif} and transformer \cite{fan2021continuous} have been leveraged to model the chronologically sequential effect across all snapshots.
-For example, DynGEN \cite{goyal2018dyngem} updates the representation of snapshots based on the node representations on the previous snapshot.
-DySAT \cite{sankar2020dysat} proposes a hierarchy attention mechanism to preserve structural and temporal property to overcome the time dependency inherent in RNNs.
+In recent years, graph representation learning has gained significant attention, particularly for static graphs \cite{perozzi2014deepwalk,grover2016node2vec,tang2015line,kipf2016semi,hamilton2017inductive,velivckovic2017graph,kipf2016variational}.
+To extend these algorithms to continuously evolving scenarios, researchers have focused on developing temporal graph representation learning methods.
+One intuitive approach is to split a temporal graph into a sequence of chronological snapshots, and various methods have been proposed to capture the evolving information across all snapshots, including matrix factorization \cite{zhang2018timers}, triadic closure process \cite{zhou2018dynamic}, and random walk \cite{beladev2020tdgraphembed}.
+Recurrent neural networks (RNNs) \cite{liu2021motif} and transformers \cite{fan2021continuous} have also been utilized to model the chronologically sequential effect across all snapshots to enhance expressiveness.
+For example, DynGEN \cite{goyal2018dyngem} updates snapshot representations based on the node representations of the previous snapshot, while DySAT \cite{sankar2020dysat} proposes a hierarchical attention mechanism to preserve structural and temporal properties to overcome the time dependency inherent in RNNs.